Gabriel-VM/sauce-demo-qa-project/README.md

 ## 👤 Test User Profiles

-Tests were run with a special focus on `problem_user`, which simulates edge-case behavior for negative testing.
+Tests were primarily conducted using the `problem_user` account, which simulates edge-case and negative scenarios.
+To verify the expected (intended) behavior of the application, use the `standard_user` account.

 ---